etyurkay/TIL6022-Group-Project/Research Proposal.md

 * **Infrastructure indicators:** Network length and electrification are used as proxies for infrastructure quality.
 These indicators do not capture more complex aspects of network performance, such as capacity utilization, bottlenecks, or service reliability.

-4. # Methodology \[Ecem\] {#methodology-[ecem]}
+4. # Methodology  {#methodology}

 This chapter defines the following methods to be applied to establish a standard working discipline during coding throughout the project and to test the validity of research questions (hypotheses).

 # 4.1 Git-hub versioning (VS Code workflow) {#4.1-git-hub-versioning-(vs-code-workflow)}

 To avoid any confusion or errors in the later stages of the project, each team member will follow the same standardized workflow.

 1. **Update the main branch**
 - At the beginning of each work session, the  **“main”** branch will be updated by opening the Source Control panel in VS Code (the Git icon on the left).
 At the bottom of the window, the current branch will be displayed as “**main”**